Technoplatz/bi/README.md

 ### API

-The internal Application Programming Interface has been developed in Python programming language.
-Its object-oriented structure allows multiple background services to run simultaneously and asynchronously.
+It provides a solution for those who are planning to create their own [API](#api) platform to get integrated with outer world.
+The internal API has been developed in Python programming language with object-oriented approach allows multiple background services to run simultaneously and asynchronously.

 - **Internal Functions**\
-<sup>Runs core modules and allow data sharing.</sup>
+Runs core modules and allow data sharing.

 - **Web Services**\
 Web services allow users to perform data operations remotely.
 Permissions can be assigned on operation basis and restricted by special filters.

-#### ISO 27001

-Technoplatz BI empowers [ISO](#iso-27001) certification processes.
-The open source structure of the system, the codes published on GitHub, the security policy and the using of modern CI/CD methods provide advantages during the ISO 27001 audits.

 ### Used Technologies